-- Time of rehearsal practice and location information (if different than previous)
+- Dinner time, rehearsal time, and venue information (if different than previous)

-You don’t have to have one, but there are very few reasons not to.
-You’re going to need to eat on that night anyway, why not eat with your loved ones?
+You are not required to have one, although there are few reasons not to.
+You'll need to eat that night anyhow, so why not eat with your loved ones?

 Paying for It